the general situation

 :: England Club Fields

-The three Pennine Clubfields all enjoyed a November start to their season, with Allenheads and Weardale notching up the first lift served UK snow turns of the season.
-There has not yet been sufficient snow at Raise in the Lake District and all clubfields are currently waiting for new snow.
+The three Pennine Clubfields all enjoyed a November start to their season, with Allenheads and Weardale notching up the first lift-served UK snow turns of the season.

 For both Weardale and Allenheads, you need to join the club with a season pass, these are still available for both at this time.